NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/preparing.rst

    and removal of IQNs.
 Reusing IQNs across hosts can lead to undesirable scenarios where hosts get mistaken for one another and access to LUNs is denied.

-While Trident associates new LUNs with the configured igroup, it does not create or otherwise manage igroups themselves.
-The igroup must exist before the storage backend is added to Trident.

-If Trident is configured to function as a CSI Provisioner, Trident manages the addition of IQNs from worker nodes when mounting PVCs.
-As and when PVCs are attached to pods running on a given node, Trident adds the node's IQN to the igroup configured in your backend definition.
+If Trident is configured to function as a CSI Provisioner, Kubernetes node IQNs are automatically added to/removed from the igroup.
+When nodes are added to a Kubernetes cluster, ``trident-csi`` DaemonSet deploys a pod (``trident-csi-xxxxx``) on the newly added nodes and registers the new nodes it can attach volumes to.
+Node IQNs are also added to the backend's igroup.
+A similar set of steps handle the removal of IQNs when node(s) are cordoned, drained, and deleted from Kubernetes.

 If Trident does not run as a CSI Provisioner, the igroup must be manually updated to contain the iSCSI IQNs from every worker node in the Kubernetes cluster.
-The igroup needs to be updated when new nodes are added to the cluster, and they should be removed when nodes are removed as well.
+IQNs of nodes that join the Kubernetes cluster will need to be added to the igroup.
+Similarly, IQNs of nodes that are removed from the Kubernetes cluster must be removed from the igroup.

 Authenticating Connections with Bidirectional CHAP
 --------------------------------------------------